LexMachinaInc/quadro/README.md

 REDIRECT_URL='http://localhost:3000/oauth/redirect'
 ```

-5. Start the development server by running `npm run dev`; this will open up your default browser to `localhost:3000`, and you should see:
+5. Start the development server by running `npm run dev`; this will open up your default browser to `localhost:3000`, and after logging in, you should see:

 [![Quadro-Screenshot.png](https://i.postimg.cc/85ZkrF8S/Quadro-Screenshot.png)](https://postimg.cc/ft0QGRT2)